-“The Snowball” is an enjoyably thorough journey through the life and times of Warren Buffett, the man who Schroeder gloriously deems the “All American, Pepsi quaffing, investing fundamentalist, one who plied his trade in glorious solitude, far from the Lucifer’s of Wall Street”.
-The idea that Buffett is a class apart from the Wall Street crowd, with avarice dripping down their walls, is a central theme throughout, and a huge part of his appeal.
-He loves the battle of business.
-Buffett is a principled man, always sticking to his rules.
-He constantly espouses the value of what his father had called the “inner scorecard” that his father taught him and he religiously sticks to his “circle of competence”.
-He uses these tools to guide him ethically and financially through life.
-Schroeder’s 2008 biography details how he made his fortune, his interest in politics and much more.
-“The Snowball” takes us behind the scenes of the greatest investor the world has ever seen.
-Although he would be too humble to see it that way.
-All he wanted was to emulate his mentor Ben Graham, author of the excellent “The Intelligent Investor”, Buffett was a natural right from the get-go:
+“The Snowball” is an enjoyable peregrination through the life and times of Warren Buffett, the man whom Schroeder dubbed the “all American, Pepsi quaffing, investing fundamentalist, one who plied his trade in glorious solitude, far from the Lucifer’s of Wall Street”.
+Buffett was a class apart from the greedy Wall Street crew.
+A principled man, who stuck to his rules for life.
+He constantly espoused the value of what his father had called the “inner scorecard” and always stayed within his “circle of competence”.
+Schroeder’s 2008 biography mainly focused on how Buffett made his fortune, his interest in politics and was a behind the scenes look at the greatest investor the world has ever seen although, doubtless, he would be too humble to accept that description of himself.
+Having initially set out to emulate his mentor Ben Graham, author of the excellent “The Intelligent Investor”, Buffett was a natural right from the get-go:

-- Aged 12: buys his first stock.
-12. Makes a profit but is disappointed that he did not sell later for a higher value.
+- Aged 12: Bought his first stock.
+12. Despite making a profit on it, he was disappointed that he did not sell at a later date for a higher value.

-- Aged 14: Fills out his first-year end tax return.
-He had $1,000 at this point.
-Money he saved from doing his paper run.
-In the run up to the 2016 presidential election campaign, he released every tax return from this year on when Trump indirectly accused him of being economical with the truth of his tax returns.
+- Aged 14: Filled out his first year-end tax return.
+He had saved $1,000 at this point from doing his local paper run.
+In the run-up to the 2016 presidential election campaign, he released every tax return he had ever completed when Trump indirectly accused him of lying about them.

 - Aged 34: $1.8m.